 Concrete patio blocks and brick pavers are often set in beds of sand or stone dust to create outdoor walkways, patios, and shed floors.
 Although they are durable, occasionally a few will settle unevenly or crack in half. —This Old House.comTo protect the financial investment of your home and community, consider how you’ll dispose of the materials first.

 What to Know about Brick Patio RemovalA debris removal option is, using your own or renting, a truck or large trailer is one option.
-Another option is, to hire a local construction site cleaner or junk hauler.
+Another option is, to hire a construction site cleaner or junk hauler in your area.
 And please, don’t even consider putting it out onto the curb as garbage for removal, because it will not be removed.Next, consider what you’ll do with the now empty space.
 If you’re not replacing with a new patio, the cheapest and easiest thing to do is to fill in the now empty space with sod.
 Note, or you can re-use the bricks for pavers, shed floors or something else useful or even offer them free to someone who’ll haul them away.Removing the mortar, which is the workable paste which dries to bind building blocks such as bricks, is another labor intensive job for making them usable again as pavers, shed floors, etc.

 DIY Brick Patio Removal StepsNow it’s time to get to work removing the patio and to determine the starting point of attack.
 It is highly recommended that you hire or get a few extra helping hands for safety and size of the job.
 Once all the above has been set in your SPOA, let’s finalize it with the following procedures: